 The local and global impact of coronavirus

-Though the individual states are requiring that its citizens remain at home unless their need for going out is absolutely necessary.
+Though the federal government in the United States has not enacted a national lockdown order, a few individual states are requiring that its citizens remain at home unless their need for going out is absolutely necessary.

 In other countries where citizens have been on lockdown for weeks, local life has already changed.
 But it is now becoming clear that the lockdowns are also having global side effects.